ietf-wg-acme/acme-caa/draft-ietf-acme-caa.md

-Where a domain does not secure its nameservers using DNSSEC, or one or more of the CAs it authorizes do not perform CAA validation lookups using a trusted DNSSEC-validating resolver, use of the "account-uri" or "validation-methods" parameters does not confer additional security against an attacker capable of performing a man-in-the-middle attack against all validation attempts made by a CA, as such an attacker could simply fabricate the responses to DNS lookups for CAA records.
+Where a domain does not secure its nameservers using DNSSEC, or one or more of the CAs it authorizes do not perform CAA validation lookups using a trusted DNSSEC-validating resolver, use of the "accounturi" or "validationmethods" parameters does not confer additional security against an attacker capable of performing a man-in-the-middle attack against all validation attempts made by a CA, as such an attacker could simply fabricate the responses to DNS lookups for CAA records.

-In this case, the "account-uri" and "validation-methods" parameters still provide an effective means of administrative control over issuance, except where control over DNS is subdelegated (see below).
+In this case, the "accounturi" and "validationmethods" parameters still provide an effective means of administrative control over issuance, except where control over DNS is subdelegated (see below).